Keep sharing that family history!

 ©2017 Emily Kowalski Schroeder

 A little last minute, but I've created a little interview sheet for kids take with them tomorrow for family Easter festivities.
 There are a few simple questions, along with spaces to record the names of the person being interviewed and the interviewer.
 The questions are about favorite Easter family traditions, food, and childhood memories.
 Click on the image below for a PDF to download.
+The PDF includes both this color version and a black-and-white version, depending on your printing abilities/needs.

 Family holidays and gatherings are great times to share of family traditions and memories, and kids can get the conversations going!
 Encourage your children and grandchildren to keep asking questions about your family's past, and get them in the habit of recording those memories!